Ready to take your leadership to the next level?

 Mentors and mentees are matched through a process of interviews, surveys and research—the key element of which is finding the right personal chemistry.

 The TLML program formally starts with an in-person multi-day workshop in January.
-That program will be designed to encourage conversation about leadership as well as about the global context in which leaders need to operate—today and tomorrow.
+That program is designed to encourage conversation about leadership as well as about the global context in which leaders need to operate—today and tomorrow.
 The goal is to jump-start mentee/mentor relationships, as well as to generate insights into the complexities of leadership, and counsel on coping with the kinds of challenges that characterize the early 21st century.

 Subsequently, mentors and mentees meet virtually at least monthly over the balance of the year.
 Those meetings are supplemented by group “pulse checks” as well as other meetings, typically virtual, to explore various leadership issues as a group.